Permission to Be Uncertain

 ✔️Grounded in your truth—not perfection, not certainty, but presence.

-• Ask for what you need (without apologizing for it
+• Asking for what you need—without overexplaining or apologizing

-• Practice self-trust and boundary-setting in real time
+• Practicing self-trust and boundaries in real time, not just in theory

 *Participant